karthikbilaspur/100Days100Projects/Zenith Projects/005-Blurr Landing/README.md

-Llama 5 Launch
+Soko
 ====================
-A website for the launch of Llama 5, revolutionizing the way you experience AI.
+A website for the launch of Soko , revolutionizing the way you experience AI.
 Features
 ------------
 Responsive design with a blurred background image